Multilevel functional distributional models with application to continuous glucose monitoring in diabetes clinical

-As longitudinal functional data is quite difficult to visualize over so many study participants, we display data for a few selected CGM quantiles.
+As longitudinal functional data are quite difficult to visualize over so many study participants, we display data for a few selected CGM quantiles.
 More precisely, we focus on the difference between the quantiles corresponding to probabilities $0.05$, $0.50$, and $0.95$ at the end and beginning of the trial.
-The left panels in Figure \ref{fig:graf2} display the scatter plots of quantiles at baseline (x-axis) and end of the trial (y-axis) corresponding to the probabilities $0.05$ (top), $0.50$ (middle), and $0.95$ (bottom).
-Dots are color coded for the treatment group (blue) and control group (red).
-The left panels provide boxplots of the differences in the corresponding quantiles in the treatment and control groups, respectively.
-Intuitively, the goal of this paper is to provide a class of models to analyze all these quantiles simultaneously, while accounting for specific covariates.
+Figure \ref{fig:graf2} displays boxplots of the differences between the last and first period in the corresponding quantiles in the treatment and control groups, respectively.
+Therefore, these boxplots contain information only from the first and last periods, and not from the other periods.
+The goal of this paper is to provide a class of models to analyse all quantiles simultaneously, not just the $0.05$, $0.50$, and $0.95$ quantiles, while accounting for all longitudinal information and specific covariates.